pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 ...and they lived happily ever after.

-After all this, if you ever write code like this, you'll spend rest of your lives in devtools.
+After all this, if you ever write code like the following one, you'll spend rest of your lives in devtools.

 ```js
 let data;